TFC-Developers/skillzworld_public/Small of Shame.md

 	1. `#define VEC_TO_FVEC(%1,%2) %2[0] = float(%1[0]); %2[1] = float(%1[1]); %2[2] = float(%1[2])`
 	2. `#define VEC_TO_FVEC(%1,%2) %2[0] = float(%1[0]); %2[1] = float(%1[1]); %2[2] = float(%1[2]);`
 	3. `#define VEC_TO_FVEC(%1,%2) {%2[0] = float(%1[0]); %2[1] = float(%1[1]); %2[2] = float(%1[2]);}`
-These examples show that here is no catch-all solution, aside from redefining the macro as a function:
+These examples show that here is no catch-all solution, aside from redefining the macro as a function ([which fortunately exists already](https://www.amxmodx.org/api/vector/IVecFVec)):
 	* `VEC_TO_FVEC(vec_i, vec_f);`
 	* `if (id == target) VEC_TO_FVEC(vec_i, vec_f)`
 	* `if (id == target) {found = true; VEC_TO_FVEC(vec_i, vec_f);}`